davidjeong/angularweb/README.md

 # angularweb
-Persona website that is still in progress.
+Personal website that is still in progress.
+ETA: unknown